 Réti’s First Publication – Aufgabe #15 – Über Land und Meer v47 (1905) p1099

-Réti’s first published composition is often discussed as playing a role in his development, due to the encourage he received, at such an early age, in the letter the columnist wrote back upon accepting the composition.
-The problem is that most (ok, all previous) sources discussing this encouragement wrongly attribute it to H. von Gottschall, when it was Emil Schallopp who was the editor of the Über Land und Meer chess column.
+Réti’s first published composition is often discussed as playing a role in his development, due to the encouragement he received when submitting it for publication.
+Given his early age, it’s impossible to overestimate the positive influence on Reti of the letter the columnist wrote back upon accepting the composition for publication.
+Our problem with Reti’s problem, as chess historians, is that most (ok, all) previous sources discussing this encouragement wrongly attribute it to H. von Gottschall, when it was Emil Schallopp who was the editor of the Über Land und Meer chess column.
 Here is the scan of the composition as it was published:

 (click to enlarge)